 - 38. Max has requested to transfer previous years' ISA subscriptions into an existing ISA account for which the manager already holds a valid application.
-According to the ISA regulations, what rule normally applies regarding the need for Max to complete a transfer application in respect of this request? - A. No transfer application is deemed necessary, but a transfer authority form must be completed. - B. The standard transfer application should be completed. - C. The standard application form should be completed only where the transfer is from a stocks and shares ISA. - D. The standard application form should be completed only where the transfer is from a cash ISA. - 39.
-Janine's ISA investments were transferred to a new ISA manager in July 2017.
-If the transferring ISA manager solely takes into account the Money Laundering Regulations, the earliest her original application form can be destroyed is July - A. 2020 - B. 2022 - C. 2023 - D. 2025 - 40.
+According to the ISA regulations, what rule normally applies regarding the need for Max to complete a transfer application in respect of this request? - A. No transfer application is deemed necessary, but a transfer authority form would be completed. - B. The standard transfer application should be completed. - C. The standard application form should be completed only where the transfer is from a stocks and shares ISA. - D. The standard application form should be completed only where the transfer is from a cash ISA. - 39.
+Janine's ISA investments were transferred to a new ISA manager in July 2020.
+If the transferring manager solely takes into account the Money Laundering Regulations, the earliest that records relating to the evidence of her identity can be destroyed is July - A. 2023 - B. 2025 - C. 2026 - D. 2030 - 40.
 When transferring a cash ISA from one provider to another, it is important to avoid issuing a cheque payable to the investor in order to - A. avoid double charging. - B. decrease the risk of fraud. - C. ensure the ISA's status is maintained. - D. reduce risk exposure of market movements. - 41.
 An ISA investor is in the process of transferring ISA funds from one provider to another.
 The transfer history form completed by the transferring manager shows a ISA type of 'X'.
 What does this indicate? - A. The ISA being transferred is a cash ISA. - B. The ISA being transferred is a stocks and shares ISA. - C. Only the current year's subscription is being transferred. - D. Only previous years' subscriptions are being transferred. - 42.
-When transferring a cash ISA, within what maximum period should a new ISA manager forward an instruction to the old ISA manager? - A. Five business days. - B. Seven business days. - C. One calendar week. - D. Two calendar weeks.
+When transferring a cash ISA, within what maximum period should a new ISA manager forward an instruction to the old ISA manager? - A. 2 business days. - B. 3 business days. - C. 5 business days. - D. 15 business days.